alexcoury/ConsenSys-Final-Project/README.md

 Only the owner of the crowdfunding campaign contract can withdraw the funds when he/she desires.

-The application utilizes OpenZeppelin's safe math library found as **SafeMath.sol** in the project and imported into the CrowdFunding and CrowdFundingFactory contracts.
+The application utilizes **OpenZeppelin's Safe Math library found as SafeMath.sol** in the project and imported into the CrowdFunding and CrowdFundingFactory contracts.
 The library is used to mitigate the common mistakes for overflow and underflow attacks.

 ## Project Set Up
 This project is a [truffle project](https://truffleframework.com/docs/truffle/overview).
 Create a directory where you would like to keep this project, and move inside it with your terminal.
 Run the truffle command `truffle compile` and then `truffle compile`.